saicharankarasala/sai-charan-website/README.md

     - To add or update blog sections, edit the relevant components in `src/` and update the TOC/sidebar for new anchor links.
 - **Animated Hero Roles:**
     - To customize the animated roles/titles in the hero section, edit the `words` array in the `<Typewriter />` component in `src/App.jsx`.
+- **Organization Logos:**
+    - Add your organization logos to `public/images/` and update the logo constants in `src/pages/Journey.jsx` and `src/pages/Experience.jsx`.
+    - Ensure logos have transparent backgrounds for optimal display.

 ---